Life in France

 She even boycotted the coronation because she did not agree with her son’s decision on the imperial succession.

 Another reason for the boycott was Josephine.
-She was not very found of her daughter in law, and did not want to witness her receiving the emperial crown.
+She was not very fond of her daughter in law and did not want to witness her receiving the imperial crown.

-Napoleon just changed history; he simply ordered the painter Jacques-Louis David to include his mother in the painting of the ceremony anyway, even though she was not there!
+Napoleon simply changed history; he ordered the painter Jacques-Louis David to include his mother in the painting of the ceremony anyway, even though she was not there!
 He painted her in a very prominent spot, looks like the most important place in the room.